-5.2.2 Statutory fees and fines (\$39,000 increase)
+5.2.2 Statutory fees and fines (\$12,000 decrease)

-There is an increase of \$39,000 or 7.3% for Statutory fees.
-Statutory fees relate to fees and fines levied in accordance with legislation and include Planning, Health Act Registrations and Parking Fines.
-The biggest contributor to the increase is statutory planning fees.
+There is an increase of \$12,000 or 2% for Statutory fees.
+Statutory fees relate to fees and fines levied in accordance with legislation and include Animal Registrations, Planning, Health Act Registrations and Parking Fines.

-5.2.3 User Fees (\$169,000 increase)
+5.2.3 User Fees (\$49,000 increase)

-There is an increase of \$169,000 or 4.2% for user fees.
+There is an increase of \$49,000 or 1.2% for user fees.
 The fees relate mainly to the recovery of service delivery costs through the charging of fees to users of Council's services.
-These include animal registrations, use of leisure, entertainment and other community facilities and the provision of human services such as aged and disability services.
+These include use of leisure, entertainment and other Community facilities and the provision of human services such as Aged and Disability Services.